 Interactive Workshops

 Increase your awareness so that you can be positive and intentional about your relationship with your child.

 Parents with Mental Health Literacy recognize that their own mental health affects their children’s well-being and that children’s behavior is sometimes a call for help.
-Mental health literacy is the ability to prevent, recognize and cope with mental health conditions.
+Mental Health Literacy is the ability to prevent, recognize and cope with mental health conditions.

+Interactive Workshops